Stuycs-K/finalproject-10-dickerson-andrew/README.md

 ### Project Description:

 This project is an extension of the `image_processing` lab.
-The processing program, `audio_encode` takes message as an input, encodes that the message into an image using the modified `image_encoder.pde`, then converts this image to a wav file, and overlays it with an existing mp3 file to successfully hide the message.
+The processing program, `audio_encode` takes message as an input, encodes that the message into an image using the modified `image_encoder.pde`, then converts this image to a wav file, and overlays it with an existing wav file to successfully hide the message.

 The decoder works essentially by doing everything in reverse.
-It takes the altered portions of the mp3 file, and recreates the encoded image.
+It takes the altered portions of the wav file, and recreates the encoded image.
 It then translates the binary-encoded message from this image into readable ASCII characters that it will return.

 ### Instructions: